rsyncOSX/RsyncUIdocs/content/post/Built.md

 #### macOS Sonoma

 On macOS Sonoma and by Swift 5.9 there is a new `Observable` macro  which replaces `@StateObject`.
-The new macro makes it even more easy to write code for the model part which automatically communicate updates of data to the view for updates.
+The new macro makes it even more easy to write code for the model part which automatically communicate updates of data to the view for refresh.

 #### macOS Monterey and macOS Ventura

-The propertywrapper  `@StateObject` is used in combination with Combine for the model part for automatically communicate updates of data to the view for updates.
+The propertywrapper  `@StateObject` is used in combination with Combine for the model part for automatically communicate updates of data to the view for refresh.

 ### RsyncOSX and Storyboard